stat-lab/MOPline/README.md

 When an input bam is generated with a reference containing many decoy sequences such as GRCh38+decoy, it often takes longer time to complete run.
 In this case, runtime can be shortened by using the –callRegions option, which specifies a bgzip-compressed bed file indicating only target chromosomes (i.e., chr1, … chrY).
 #### MELT
 MELT often takes much longer, especially for GRCh38-based alignment data, without MC/MQ tag in the input bam.
 Also, when using a reference that contains many decoy sequences such as GRCh38+decoy, the -b option can be used a list of chromosomes to exclude (> 1 Mb chr) to reduce execution time.
 For non-human species, MELT can be run by preparing species-specific mobile element data, as described in the MELT documentation.
+#### INSurVeylor
+INSurVeylor needs an input BAM/CRAM file containing MC and MQ tags, which can be added to BAM/CRAM using samtools fixmate or picard.jar FixMateInformation command.

 #### Input bam
 Trimming the read sequence in the fastq file (e.g. using Trimomatic) or removing PCR duplicates in the bam file is recommended, especially if the reads are of low quality.
 If there are 'N' bases or low quality bases in the terminal regions of the reads, these reads often generate soft clipping alignments in the bam file, which can cause some algorithms to call the wrong breakpoints.
 Also, when PCR-duplicate reads are present, some algorithms may call wrong SVs.
 GRIDSS is an SV detection algorithm that is highly sensitive to split-read alignments. if GRIDSS generates tens of thousands of SV calls and takes several days to complete execution (usually completed within a day for 30x human WGS data), it would be an indication that the sequencing data contains many low-quality reads.

-The samtools fixmate command can be used to add MC/MQ tags, which is useful for reducing MELT run time and removing PCR duplicates.
+The samtools fixmate command can be used to add MC and MQ tags, which is useful for reducing MELT run time, running INSurVeylor, and removing PCR duplicates.
 Example commands using bwa and samtools fixmate are shown below.
 (bwa → bam with MC/MQ tags)
 ```
 bwa mem <ref index> <read_1> <read_2> -M -R “read group header specification” -t <num threads> | samtools view -uShb - | samtools fixmate -um - [out.fm.bam]